moonpiedumplings/moonpiedumplings.github.io/talks/self-site/index.md

   freeze: true
 ---

-For the Layer8 Cybersecurity club here at Cal State Northridge, and potentially more clubs, I will do a presentation on how I set up my site with Github pages, and how to set up your own site.
+For the Layer8 Cybersecurity club here at Cal State Northridge, and potentially more clubs, I will do a presentation on how I set up my site with Github pages, and how to set up your own site the same way.

-Currently, this is only WIP, as I haven't finished with the slides, the site template, or the presentation.
+This guide uses Github Actions to autodeploy, so all users need to do is commit from the web interface of Github, their site will automatically render changes.

 Slides are [linked here](./revealjs.md)